ViweJax/Digital-Portfolio-AviweJaxa/README.md

 ### MOCK INTERVIEW
 ___
 ##### What were the challenges?
+I participated in a mock interview that focused on behavioral questions commonly asked in professional recruitment settings, These questions required me to reflect on past experiences and apply ctritical thinking skills to communicate effectively.
+Topics included prioritizing resolving conflict, handling pressure, making decisions and work tasks, managing mistakes and achieving goals, the purpose of the mock interview was to evaluate my readiness for real-world interviews and develop my ability to demonstrate professional competencies through structured responses.
 ##### What Goal were you working toward?
+My task was to prepare clear, relevant examples from my academic, work, and personal experiences that reflected my skills, decision-making, and problem-solving abilities.
+I needed to answer each question concisely and ensure that I described the context, what I needed to accomplish, what actions I took, and what the results were.
+Additionally, I needed to maintain professional communication, positive body language, and confidence throughout the interview.
 ##### What did you do to address the situation?
+For prioritizing tasks, I described a time when multiple deadlines overlapped, and I created a schedule to complete the most urgent work first, which caused me to not give some of my modules the same attention but eventually worked it out.
+For handling mistakes, I reflected on an instance where I miscommunicated a task, took responsibility, and corrected it by clarifying expectations.
+In the conflict scenario, I explained how I resolved a disagreement with a team member by listening, discussing differences calmly, and finding a compromise that benefited the project.
+When discussing risky decisions, I shared an example of stepping out of my comfort zone to take on a new responsibility that later improved my confidence and skills.
 ##### What did you learn?
+I learned that I could improve by being more concise with my responses and adding stronger, measurable results to demonstrate the impact of my actions.
+I also realized the importance of  understanding how to express my experiences confidently, the mock interview was a valuable learning experience that enhanced my communication, critical thinking, and self-presentation skills, it helped me maintain professionalism under interview pressure.
 #### Evidence
 https://github.com/ViweJax/222208546_MockInterview
 ___